youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 5: Using state in Jetpack Compose.md

 ### **Todo input (state: collapsed)** ![f00186b8b5b43ea8.png](https://developer.android.com/codelabs/jetpack-compose-state/img/f00186b8b5b43ea8.png)

 Our designer has moved on from disheveled design and is now into post-Material.
-The new design for todo input takes up the same space as a collapsible header and has two main states: expanded and collapsed.
+The new design for todo input takes up the same space as a collapsible header and has two com.example.sky.main states: expanded and collapsed.
 The expanded version will show whenever the text is not empty.

 To build this, first we'll build the text and button, then we'll look at adding the auto-hiding icons.